-Five Tips to Stick to a Budget This Holiday Season
+Five Tips to Stick to a Budget During Holiday Spending

 The holidays are just around the corner.
 Is your bank account prepared for holiday spending?
 Americans racked up an average of $1,054 in debt over the 2017 holiday season, according to Magnify Money’s post-holiday debt survey.
 It may not sound like much, but more than half of those surveyed said it would take them at least five months to pay off their holiday debt.

 Don’t let your holiday spending get out of hand this year.
 If you haven’t already begun, now is the time to start planning for holiday shopping by creating a budget.
 Here are five tips to stick to a budget:

 - Create a list of holiday spending expenses.
 Simply saving up for the gifts you plan to buy isn’t enough.
 Be sure to include extra expenses you’ll have during the holidays, such as: cards, wrapping paper, work gift exchanges, charitable donations, decorations and travel expenses.